bombsimon/hltv-python/DOCUMENTATION.md

 No kind of authentication is needed.

 I do now know anything about rate limiting, public access or any other kind of limitations.
-One usere on the HLTV forrum told people to be careful so HLTV dosn't ban the source of too many connections to the server(s).
+One user on the HLTV forum told people to be careful so HLTV doesn't ban the source of too many connections to the server(s).

 When connecting, the user should emit an `readyForMatch` event with JSON data telling the `listId` to watch.